Air Source Heat Pump for a Bungalow: Why They're Ideal

 The Bottom Line

 Bungalows are among the best property types for air source heat pumps.
 The single-storey layout simplifies installation, the typically smaller size keeps costs down, and the BUS grant can cover most or all of the expense.
-Many bungalow owners pay less than £2,000 out of pocket and see immediate reductions in their heating bills.
+If you live in a bungalow heated by gas, oil, or electric storage heaters, a heat pump is one of the best home improvements you can make.

 For a full introduction to the technology, see our complete guide to air source heat pumps in the UK.
+If you are considering solar panels alongside your heat pump, the combination is particularly effective for bungalows with unshaded south-facing roofs.